A Guide to Closing a Limited Company

 One of the main advantages of closing a company with an MVL is the potential tax savings.
 When a company is wound up voluntarily, any distributions to shareholders are treated as capital gains rather than income.
 This means that they are taxed at a lower rate, especially for higher-rate taxpayers.

-The MVL process begins with a resolution passed at a general meeting of shareholders.
-In order to proceed, the directors must affirm the company’s solvency, meaning that it can meet all of its financial obligations within one year.
-Passing this resolution marks the start of the MVL process.
+After that, the MVL process begins with a resolution passed at a general meeting of shareholders at which directors must affirm the company’s solvency,

 As part of the MVL procedure, the liquidator must send formal notifications to creditors, giving them the opportunity to submit any outstanding claims.
 This ensures that all financial obligations are addressed transparently and in accordance with the law.